olvenmage/twig-components-bundle/README.md

 # twig-components-bundle
 A lightweight symfony bundle that provides easy ways to implement a modular, component structure into your twig templating.

+# Installation
+     composer require olveneer/twig-components-bundle

 # Usage
-     composer require olveneer/twig-components-bundle
 **The class**

-Create a service implementing either NamedTwigComponentInterface or TwigComponentInterface, we'll get to the difference of those in a minute.
+Each component requires a special service implementing either NamedTwigComponentInterface or TwigComponentInterface, we'll get to the difference of those in a minute.

      /**